robzr/sver/README.md

 default shell in Alpine Linux and other compact distributions that use Busybox).
 Therefore, as the script is written, it will not function in Dash.
-However, all of the core **sver** functions can be used, although the `sort` function, differs from the bash implementation, by using a shell call to Busybox `sort`, and does not fully sort prereleases according to SemVer spec.
+However, all of the core **sver** functions can be used, although the `sort` function, differs from the Bash implementation, by using a shell call to Busybox `sort`, and does not fully sort prereleases according to SemVer spec.
 Every other function is identical.
 To use **sver** in Dash, the Bash specific syntax needs to first be stripped out, which can be done with the following command (even